tronprotocol/event-plugin/README.md

 2. Go to eventplugin `cd eventplugin`
 3. run `./gradlew build`

-* This will produce one plugin zip, named `plugin-kafka-1.0.0.zip`, located in the `eventplugin/build/plugins/` directory.
+* This will produce plugin zips, named `plugin-kafka-1.0.0.zip` and `plugin-mongodb-1.0.0.zip`, located in the `eventplugin/build/plugins/` directory.

 ### Edit **config.conf** of Java-tron, add the following fileds: